awsdocs/aws-cloudhsm-user-guide/doc_source/ssl-offload-import-or-generate-private-key-and-certificate.md

 In a production environment, you typically use a certificate authority \(CA\) to create a certificate from a CSR\.
 A CA is not necessary for a test environment\.
 If you do use a CA, send the CSR file \(*<web\_server\.csr>*\) to it and use the CA create a signed SSL/TLS certificate\.
 Your web server uses the signed certificate for HTTPS\.

-As an alternative to using a CA, you can use the AWS CloudHSM software library for OpenSSL to create a self\-signed certificate\.
+As an alternative to using a CA, you can use the AWS CloudHSM dynamic engine for OpenSSL to create a self\-signed certificate\.
 Self\-signed certificates are not trusted by browsers and should not be used in production environments\.
 They can be used in test environments\.

 **To create a self\-signed certificate**

 **Important**
 Self\-signed certificates should be used in a test environment only\.
 For a production environment, use a more secure method such as a certificate authority to create a certificate\.

-Run the following command to use the AWS CloudHSM software library for OpenSSL to sign your CSR with your private key on your HSM\.
+Run the following command to use the AWS CloudHSM dynamic engine for OpenSSL to sign your CSR with your private key on your HSM\.
 This creates a self\-signed certificate\.
 Replace the following values in the command with your own\.
 + *<web\_server\.csr>* – Name of the file that contains the CSR\.
 + *<web\_server\_fake\_PEM\.key>* – Name of the file that contains the fake PEM private key\.
 + *<web\_server\.crt>* – Name of the file that will contain your web server\.